The Tumbleweeds

 The Tumbleweeds, sometimes billed as Cole Wilson And His Tumbleweeds, were a New Zealand country and western group founded in Dunedin in 1949.
 The band are considered among the major pioneers of New Zealand country music.
 They were amongst the first to perform and record country music in New Zealand with their cover of Gussie Davis's standard "Maple on the Hill" reportedly selling over 80,000 copies, making it one of New Zealand's most sold singles of all time and equivalent to a double-platinum disc.

-The band formed in March 1949 after bassist Bill Ditchfield for the group The Hawaiian Serenaders was inspired to start a country music band when he heard one of the stage show dancers, Nola Hewitt sing a rendition of "Maple on the Hill".
-Bill was joined by Nola and her sister Myra who was also a stage show dancer as well as two other members of his group Cole Wilson and lap steel guitarist Colin McCrorie.
-The band played regularly on the Dunedin radio station 4YA where they caught the attention of the TANZA record label in Wellington who invited them to record at their studio.
+The band formed in March 1949 after bassist Bill Ditchfield for the group The Hawaiian Serenaders was inspired to start a country music band when he heard one of the stage show dancers, Nola Hewitt, sing a rendition of "Maple on the Hill".
+Bill was joined by Nola and her sister Myra, who was also a stage show dancer, as well as two other members of his group, Cole Wilson and lap steel guitarist Colin McCrorie.
+The band played regularly on the Dunedin radio station 4YA, where they caught the attention of the TANZA record label in Wellington, who invited them to record at their studio.
 Six records were recorded during this stay and another seven in 1950.
 Also at this time they recorded four records of Hawaiian-inspired exotica under the name Colin McCrorie's Kalua Islanders.
 "Maple on the Hill" became a New Zealand hit, becoming a staple of country music repertoires in the country.
 It was one of a string of popular songs released by the band in the 1940s and 1950s.
 In 1952 Wilson married Myra Hewitt in a double wedding with Colin McCrorie and Myra's sister, Nola.
 In 1957 the band were signed by the New Zealand label Viking Records and from 1958 to 1965 the band recorded eight LP records for Viking.

 The group toured as part of The Tumbleweeds Show, similar to the Slim Dusty Travelling Show in Australia.
 Recording was also done at Colin McCrorie's home at 181 Signal Hill Road in Opoho Dunedin.
-They continued to perform regularly up until Cole Wilson's death in 1993.
+They continued to perform regularly until Cole Wilson's death in 1993.

 The band were inducted into the New Zealand Country Music Hall of Fame in 1988, and hand impressions in cement were added to Gore's Gold Guitar Awards "Hands of Fame" walk in 1991.